RickCarlino/KoalaCards/README.md

 - **Listening quiz:** You listen to a Korean phrase and then translate it to English.
 This quiz comes after the dictation phase. 🎶
 - **Speaking quiz:** You get an English text and are asked to say it in Korean.
 The program transcribes your phrase via speech-to-text, and GPT-3 grades your answer. 📣

 Please note that this app is not ready for non-technical users just yet.
-If you want to try the app, you'll need to clone this repo and build it on your local machine.
+If you want to try the app, you'll need to clone this repo and build it on your local machine (or ask nicely for an invitation to a private instance).
 There's no public demo available, but we'd love your feedback! 😊

 The program also comes with helper functions for formatting prompts, grading responses, and inspecting results.